tridactyl/tridactyl/readme.md

     Yes: `set theme dark` or `colors dark`.
 Thanks to @fugerf.

+- How can I pretend that I'm not a 1337 h4x0r?

+    We cater for you, too! `set theme shydactyl`.
+Thanks to @atrnh.

+- How can I pretend that I'm a 1337 h4x0r?

+    We cater for you, too! `set theme greenmat`.
+Thanks to @caputchinefrobles.

 - How can I bind keys using the control/alt key modifiers (eg: `ctrl+^`)?

     `:bind <C-f> scrollpage 1`.
 Special keys can be bound too: `:bind <F3> set theme dark` and with modifiers: `:bind <S-F3> set theme default` and with multiple modifiers: `:bind <SA-F3> composite set hintchars 1234567890 | set hintfiltermode vimperator-reflow`